andysingal/AutoEncoders/README.md

 In this section, we will learn about implementing a convolutional autoencoder that is able to work on multi-dimensional input images.
 However, for the purpose of comparison with vanilla autoencoders, we will work on the same MNIST dataset that we worked on in the previous section, but modify the network in such a way that we now build a convolutional autoencoder and not a vanilla autoencoder.
 ![img](https://github.com/andysingal/AutoEncoders/blob/main/images/Screenshot%202023-06-07%20at%209.00.48%20AM.png)
 From the preceding image, we can see that the input image is represented as a block in the bottleneck layer that is used to reconstruct the image.
 The image goes through multiple convolutions to fetch the bottleneck representation (which is the Bottleneck layer that is obtained by passing through Encoder) and the bottleneck representation is up-scaled to fetch the original image (the original image is reconstructed by passing through the decoder).

+# Understanding variational autoencoders
+So far, we have seen a scenario where we can group similar images into clusters.
+Furthermore, we have learned that when we take embeddings of images that fall in a given cluster, we can re-construct (decode) them.
+However, what if an embedding (a latent vector) falls in between two clusters?
+There is no guarantee that we would generate realistic images.
+Variational autoencoders come in handy in such a scenario.

+Before we dive into building a variational autoencoder, let's explore the limitations of generating images from embeddings that do not fall into a cluster (or in the middle of different clusters).

+We can see from the preceding output that when we plot images that were generated from the mean and the noise-added standard deviation of columns of known vectors, we got images that are less clear than before.
+This is a realistic scenario, as we would not know beforehand about the range of embedding vectors that would generate realistic pictures.

+Variational Autoencoders (VAE) help us resolve this problem by generating vectors that have a mean of 0 and a standard deviation of 1, thereby ensuring that we generate images that have a mean of 0 and a standard deviation of 1.

+In essence, in VAE, we are specifying that the bottleneck layer should follow a certain distribution.
+In the next sections, we will learn about the strategy we adopt with VAE, and we will also learn about KL divergence loss, which helps us fetch bottleneck features that follow a certain distribution.